Willy Adames Player Props: Brewers vs. White Sox

-The Milwaukee Brewers and Willy Adames (.289 slugging percentage over his past 10 games, including one homer), battle starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+Willy Adames, with a slugging percentage of .289 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Chicago White Sox, with Jesse Scholtens on the mound, August 12 at 7:15 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Rockies.
+He had a one-hit performance in his previous game (1-for-4) against the White Sox.

 Willy Adames Game Info & Props vs. the White Sox